jesselcravens/jesselcravens.github.io/_posts/2024-08-13-Multiple-Server-Pull-and-Push-Files-Application.md

 - Flexible filenames and paths for files to pull from the servers
 - Ability to push files to servers
 - Ability to open the IP addresses selected in a web browser.
 This is nice for servers with Web based user interfaces.
+- Ability to execute script files on the IP addresses selected.
 - Flexible user name and passwords so that nothing is hard coded for security.